 These comparisons do not imply that Columbia must match the numbers offered by peers.
-Each university has its own basket of retirement benefits, including savings plans, housing, gym, etc. It is legitimate that the components would differ.
-Housing cost is more of an issue in Manhattan than in Ithaca.
+Each university has its own basket of retirement benefits, including savings plans, housing, gym, etc. It is legitimate for the components to differ.
+The housing cost is more of an issue in Manhattan than in Ithaca.
 Columbia's housing policy towards retirees is more generous than NYU's.
 But when the numbers for the essential element of retiree medical coverage show as high a discrepancy as Columbia's support levels do in comparison with most of its peers, with these peer institutions offering a meaningful support program vs Columbia's essentially token support, they raise important questions.
-The difference is not only of quantity -dollars-but of quality - a commitment to long-serving colleagues, and to a renewal of faculty and researchers.